DMCC Free Zone

 Once you have decided on your business activity and company name, you can apply for initial approval from DMCC, which can be done online through the DMCC portal.
 You will need to provide the following documents:

-• Passport copy of the proposed shareholders
+• A passport copy of the proposed shareholders

 • Residency visa (if applicable)